 What is no down payment car insurance?

-It may be easier to think of the down payment as a prepayment of part of your premium.
-This allows the insurer to activate your policy for a one-month installment instead of requiring you to pay the entire annual premium up-front.
+It may be easier to think of the down payment is a prepayment on your premium.
+This allows the insurer to activate your policy for monthly payments instead of requiring you to pay the entire annual premium upfront.

-Expert Tip: If you can afford to pay the full premium up-front, you will save money over the year by avoiding installment fees and possibly getting a discount for paying in full.
-That is money back in your pocket!
+If you can afford to pay the full premium upfront, you will save money over the year by avoiding installment fees and possibly getting a discount for paying in full.

-How do I pay car insurance down payment?
+How do I pay my car insurance down payment?

 Can I buy instant car insurance with no deposit?

-The quick answer is no. Whether you pay an installment of one month in advance or the entire year at one time, you are still paying a deposit or down payment.
+The quick answer is no. Whether you pay an installment of one month in advance or the entire year, you are still paying a deposit or down payment.
 There is no such thing as no down payment car insurance.

-How much is car insurance with no money down?
+How much is a car insurance down payment?

-For many insurers, the down payment is simply one month’s payment amount.
-For example, for a driver with good credit and a clean record, the national average for car insurance is $146 per month or $1,758 per year for full coverage.
-In that case, your deposit would be $146 at the policy signing.
+For many insurers, the down payment is simply the first month’s payment.
+For example, for a driver with good credit and a clean record, the national average for car insurance is $158 per month or $1,895 per year for full coverage.
+If you fit this driving profile, your deposit would be $158 at the policy signing.

-Deposits are often determined by rate, and the rate is determined after the evaluation of several factors.
-Some of those factors are driving record, age, gender, location, vehicle type, and credit score.
+Down payments are often determined by rate, which is determined after an insurance company evaluates of several factors.
+These include factors such as driving record, age, gender, location, vehicle type and credit score.

-How can I get cheap car insurance without a deposit?
+How can I get cheap car insurance without a down payment?

 • Ask your insurer about discounts you may qualify for but aren’t currently receiving.